microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/beta/docs/Update-MgBetaDeviceManagementReusableSetting.md

 ```

 ### -InfoUrls
-List of links more info for the setting can be found at
+List of links more info for the setting can be found at.

 ```yaml
 Type: System.String[]